-We have audited the accompanying financial statements of Gordon-Conwell Theological Seminary, Inc. (the Seminary), which comprise the statement of financial position as of June 30, 2022, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Gordon-Conwell Theological Seminary, Inc. (the Seminary), which comprise the statement of financial position as of 2023 and 2022, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Seminary as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Seminary as of 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles (U.S. GAAP).